typegrind/typegrind.github.io/doc/logger-api.md

 The low level API consists of a few macros loggers have to implement with the following requirments:

- * Call the parameters named as `xxxExpression`.
-These are the original delete/new/... calls of the program, not called anywhere else.
+ * Insert the parameters named as `xxxExpression`into the source.
+These are the original delete/new/... expressions of the program, not used anywhere else.
  * Do not include anyting in the logger header included by the client projects!
 Loggers including instrumented files generate compiler errors.
  * Implement the main functionality of the logger as a library.
 Loggers might use any header/library in their implementation code, where it won't affect clients.